praneethpaloju/graphicalpassword/README.md

 # graphicalpassword

-A website uses spots of an image as password.
+Idea is of using spots of an image instead of alphanumeric characters to login to user's personal site.